 Risk: There are a few questions to consider: Is there a market for your property?
 What if you get a tenant who pays late or damages the property?
 What if you’re unable to rent out your property?
 Any of these factors could put a big dent in your passive income.

 3. Affiliate marketing

 With affiliate marketing, website owners, social media “influencers” or bloggers promote a third party’s product by including a link to the product on their site or social media account.
 Amazon might be the most well-known affiliate partner, but eBay, Awin and ShareASale are among the larger names, too.

 Opportunity: When a visitor clicks on the link and makes a purchase from the third-party affiliate, the site owner earns a commission.

 Affiliate marketing is considered passive because, in theory, you can earn money just by adding a link to your site or social media account.
 In reality, you won’t earn anything if you can’t attract readers to your site to click on the link and buy something.

 Risk: If you’re just starting out, you’ll have to take time to create content and build traffic.

-Overview: A peer-to-peer (P2P) loan is a personal loan made between you and a borrower, facilitated through a third-party intermediary such as Prosper.com or LendingClub.com.
+A peer-to-peer (P2P) loan is a personal loan made between you and a borrower, facilitated through a third-party intermediary such as Prosper or LendingClub.

 Opportunity: As a lender, you earn income via interest payments made on the loans.
 But because the loan is unsecured, you face the risk of default.